Introduction

 return response

-This minimal server supports list_tools
+This minimal server supports list_tools and call_tool.
+To extend:

 Add streaming support